KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 ### Features overview

-Before diving into details it is good to inform the reader what our reflection can and cannot achieve.
+Before diving into details it is good to inform the reader what my reflection system can and cannot achieve.
 Let's start from the features:

 - Lightweight field-only reflection for [standard layout types](https://en.cppreference.com/w/cpp/named_req/StandardLayoutType).
 - Field identifiers and handles provide O(1) access to field info.